jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 I was expecting `y` to be 3, but of course, (-7 + 2)<sup>2</sup> is also equal to 25.

+This is our first synthesized program!
+It's not a very interesting program---`(square (plus -7 2))`---but
+we can certainly call it synthesis: we found an unknown program that satisfies a constraint.

 #### Dealing with program inputs

-There's one thing missing from the programs we've talked about so far: they haven't had any notion of "input".
+One thing that's missing from the above synthesis is a notion of "input".
 Without input, programs in our DSL are really just constant expressions.

-In other words, we'd like to be able to find a constant `c` such that `(mul c x)` is equal to `x + x`
+In other words, we might like find a constant `c` such that `(mul c x)` is equal to `x + x`
 *for every possible `x`*, rather than just a single `x`.

+Our earlier approach won't be able to do this.
+If we try this program:

+{% highlight racket %}
+(solve
+  (assert
+    (= (interpret (mul c x)) (+ x x))))
+{% endhighlight %}

+Rosette gives us a solution:

+    (model
+     [x 0]
+     [c 0])

+which isn't quite what we wanted.
+What it did was find a value for both `c` *and* `x` that satisfied the constraint---of course, `(mul 0 0)` is equal to `0 + 0`.

+What we want is to tell Rosette to find a value of `c` that works for *every* `x`, not just one.
 To do this, we'll ask Rosette to *synthesize* rather than solve, using its `synthesize` form.
 For example: